xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/constexpr.md

+Indicates whether the member is declared as constexpr.

 ## Signature

 ```typescript
 constexpr?: boolean | undefined;
 ```

+## Remarks

+Boolean flag indicating that the member can be evaluated at compile time when given constant expressions as arguments.
+This C++11 feature enables compile-time computation and optimization.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>